jpspadaro/jpspadaro.github.io/index.md

 > ## Heroku
 > Developing scalable web applications has been my most recent hobby-project.
 Currently I'm tinkering with a procedurely generated text adventure written in python using Heroku and Django.
 > ## BASH
 > I currently manage a fleet of about 70 Macs in an educational environment.
-Why wouldn't I use scripting.
+Why wouldn't I use scripting?
 It's all (weird) Unix under the hood anyway.
 >
 > ---
 > What I'm currently hacking is [here.](/development)